bertomartin/nickjj.github.io/_posts/2016-06-10-dockerize-a-flask-celery-and-redis-application-with-docker-compose.md

 ...                 snakeeyes_default    bridge
 ```

-Docker Compose automatically created the network for you.
+Docker Compose created the network for you when you ran up.
 I recommend you
 run `docker network --help` to see what else you can do on your own.

 ### Viewing the site